-A complex partial seizure affects the muscles involved in vision so a child experiencing this may have visual hallucinations or an impaired sense of space and distance.
+A complex partial seizure affects the muscles involved in vision, so a child experiencing this may have visual hallucinations or an impaired sense of space and distance.
 A secondary generalized seizure begins in one hemisphere and spreads to the other.

 Using anticonvulsant medications to control seizures is a common strategy.
-Many people find relief from frequent or even occasional seizures by using these medications.
+Many people find relief from frequent or occasional seizures by using these medications.
 The anticonvulsant group of drugs includes a lot of different medications that work in different ways.

-Your doctor will ask you to monitor your child’s seizures and then determine if a new drug is needed or if the dose needs to be changed.
+Your doctor will ask you to monitor your child’s seizures and determine if a new drug is needed or if the dose needs to be changed.
 Another issue may be that your child will develop a tolerance to the medication over time and need higher and higher doses or a combination of drugs.

 Anticonvulsants Used to Control Seizures in Cerebral Palsy